Liam Sutcliffe: Leeds Rhinos

 In 2014 Sutcliffe featured in Round 1 and played in the 2014 Challenge Cup Final victory over the Castleford Tigers at Wembley Stadium.

 In his second season, he played 25 games and scored 10 tries and he also kicked 8 goals.

 Sutcliffe featured in more games in 2015.
 He started games after captain Kevin Sinfield was injured and proved he could score and kick goals which kept Sinfield out of the starting 13.
 Unfortunate Sutcliffe had an anterior cruciate ligament (ACL) knee injury which ruled him out for the remainder of the season which meant he missed the Challenge Cup Final and Grand Final.
 He played 15 games scoring 6 times and kicking 25 goals.
 After Sinfield retired at the end of 2015 Sutcliffe was promoted to the starting 13 and was given the number 14 shirt.
 He also played in the World Club Series against North Queensland Cowboys.

 He played in the 2017 Super League Grand Final victory over the Castleford Tigers at Old Trafford.

 On 17 October 2020, he played in the 2020 Challenge Cup Final victory for Leeds over Salford at Wembley Stadium.

 In the 2022 elimination playoff, Sutcliffe scored a hat-trick in Leeds shock 20-10 victory over Catalans Dragons.

 On 24 September 2022, Sutcliffe played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.

 Bradford Bulls

-In 2014 Sutcliffe was sent out on loan to the struggling Bradford Bulls on a one-month loan playing 4 games and scoring once before they were relegated.
+In 2014, Sutcliffe was sent out on loan to the struggling Bradford Bulls on a one-month loan playing four games and scoring once before they were relegated.

+Hull F.C.

+In round 10 of the 2023 Super League season, Sutcliffe scored two tries in Hull FC's 20-14 win over Huddersfield which ended a seven-game losing streak.

+Sutcliffe played a total of 19 games for Hull F.C. for in the Super League XXVIII season as the club finished 10th on the table.

+Huddersfield Giants

+On 27 September 2024, it was reported that he had signed for Huddersfield in the Super League on a three-year deal.